Pointwise convergence of the fractional Schr\"odinger equation in $\mathbb R^2$: Introduction

-In this note, we consider a class of the generalized phase functions $\Phi$ which are smooth for $\xi \neq 0$.
-In addition, for all multi-indices $\gamma$, $c,C>0$ and $\alpha>1$ exist such that

-This includes the phase function of the fractional Schr\"odinger operator $e^{it(-\Delta)^{\alpha/2}}f$ and is a natural extension of the generalized Schr\"odinger operator as considered in \cite{L,B}.
-For the pointwise convergence of the fractional Schr\"odinger operator, Sj\"olin \cite{S} proved that \eqref{conv} holds if and only if $s \ge 1/4$ when $d=1$.
-For higher dimensions, he obtained positive results when $s \ge 1/2$ for $d=2$, and $s > 1/2$ for $d\ge3$.
-By using the iterative argument developed in \cite{B}, Miao, Yang, and Zheng \cite{MYZ} improved this result to $s> 3/8$ when $d=2$ and also for higher dimensions.
-We obtain an almost everywhere convergence for a more generalized Schr\"odinger operator in all dimensions as follows.
+For the fractional Schr\"odinger operator ($\alpha>1$), Sj\"olin \cite{S} proved that \eqref{convs} holds if and only if $s \ge 1/4$ when $d=1$.
+He also obtained some positive results in higher dimensions: \eqref{convs} is valid for $s \ge 1/2$ when $d=2$ and for $s > 1/2$ when $d\ge3$.
+Subsequently, this result was improved by Miao, Yang, and Zheng \cite{MYZ} to $s> 3/8$ when $d=2$ and $s>s_0$ for some $s_0<1/2$ when $d\ge3$.
+We extend the result for $d=2$.